framedsc/Sitesource/markdown/GeneralGuides/universal_unity_freecam.md

 When changing keybinds look at the `keycodes.txt` file in the freecam .zip for a list of working key strings.
 Case sensitive.

-By default mouseLookEnabler is set to `Always` so mouse look is always on when the freecam is enabled.
+By default, mouseLookEnabler is set to `Always` so mouse look is always on when the freecam is enabled.
 This can be changed to look on when a mouse button is held by changing the setting to `Left`, `Right`, or `Middle`.
 Case sensitive.

 These settings must be changed manually with a text editor.
 The game must be relaunched after the cfg file is edited.